hobbyquaker/dna-monitor/README.md

 ### Contributing

 Clone the repo, do `npm install` in the project root.
-Use `./node_modules/.bin/electron .` for testing.
+Use `npm start` to start the application in debug mode.

 ### Serial commands